 Visit San Juan Chamula and Zinacantan

-Even if you don’t do anything else in San Cristobal, you must visit San Juan Chamula indigenous village.
+Even if you don’t do anything else in San Cristobal, you must visit the indigenous village of San Juan Chamula.
+In fact, this is one of those things to do in San Cristobal de la Casas that you simply cannot skip!

 Visiting San Juan Chamula was probably one of the most surreal events during my travels.
 San Juan Chamula is an indigenous town near San Cristobal, and its inhabitants have largely preserved pre-Hispanic cultures and customs.
 The town also appreciates its unique autonomous status within Mexico.
 But what is the most curious thing about Chamula is its church, more precisely – what is happening inside of the church.